cloudfoundry/uptimer/README.md

   and by periodically initiating live log streaming.
 - push availability,
   by periodically pushing a very simple app.
+- app syslog availability,
+  by periodically checking that app logs drain to a syslog sink.

 The CF Release Integration team uses it to monitor availability during migrations